 In the summer of 1971, my first time at sleep away camp, my deepest fear was, ironically enough, a fear of the deep.

 At first, nobody noticed that I was terrified of deep water.
-This period of blissful anonymity came to a screeching halt when every camper, including me, had to take a basic swimming test in the deep end of the camp waterfront to qualify for any watersports.
+This period of blissful anonymity came to a screeching halt when every camper, including me, had to take a basic swimming test in the deep end of the camp lake to qualify for any watersports.

 Kids aged 9 to 12 had to take the "Four-Five" — four laps of swimming and five minutes of treading.
 Teens aged 13 to 16 had to take the "Twelve-Seven" — 12 laps of swimming and seven minutes of treading.
 The worst part for me?
 Both tests had to be taken in water so deep that you couldn't even see a glimpse of the bottom.

 Unfortunately, the "Four-Five" was also a prerequisite for a three-night canoe trip everyone in my bunk wanted to take.
 All my bunkmates had passed it.
 Except for the truth, I gave every excuse imaginable to avoid the test and the shame I knew I would feel if anybody found me out.
 But to no avail.

 What did me in was an "all for one and one for all" camp rule, which would force my camp counselor and, by default, my bunkmates to stay in camp with me and miss the trip — if I did not pass the "Four-Five" swimming test.

 At the time, I didn't know if I was even a strong enough swimmer to do one lap, let alone four.
 And I had no idea if I could even tread longer than one minute.
 I had never gone into water over my neck to find out.

 I came by my fear of the deep honestly.
 Three years earlier, when I was 6 years old and on vacation with my family in Banff, a resort town in Alberta, Canada, I unknowingly joined a group of boys and girls two to three years older than me taking swimming lessons.